cooklang/cooklang-obsidian/README.md

 ![Screenshot](https://github.com/deathau/cooklang-obsidian/raw/main/screenshot.png)

 ## Installation
 - This plugin has been submitted community plugins repo.
-Once approved, you can install it from Communinty Plugins within Obsidian.
+You can install it from Communinty Plugins within Obsidian.
-- You can install with the [Beta Reviewers Auto-update Tester (BRAT)](https://github.com/TfTHacker/obsidian42-brat) plugin by using the path `deathau/cooklang-obsidian`.
 - You can build and install the plugin manually by checking out the files to `<your vault>/.obsidian/plugins/cooklang-obsidian` and running `npm install` and then `npm run build`.

 ## Security